theobald-software/kb.theobald-software.github.io/content/_xtract-is/deltaq-troubleshooting-guide.md

 **The customizing check is showing red indicators that are not related to missing authority objects.**
 * The steps of customizing a DeltaQ are not done properly in SAP.
 Start from the beginning and do exactly (!) what is written in the documentation.
 If an error occurs during a step don't consider the step as done.
 * Registration of RFC server program is not allowed on the SAP gateway.
-Plase refer to this [kb article](https://kb.theobald-software.com/sap/registering-rfc-server-in-sap-releases-in-kernel-release-720-and-higher)
+Please refer to this [kb article](https://kb.theobald-software.com/sap/registering-rfc-server-in-sap-releases-in-kernel-release-720-and-higher)